divergentdave/draft-dcook-ppm-dap-interop-test-design/draft-dcook-ppm-dap-interop-test-design.md

 # Introduction

-This document defines a common test interface for implementations of the Distributed Aggregation Protocol for Privacy Preserving Measurement [DAP-PPM].
-This test interface facilitates interoperation tests between different participating DAP-PPM implementations.
-As DAP-PPM has four distinct protocol roles, (client, leader aggregator, helper aggregator, and collector) manual interoperation testing between all combinations of even a small number of DAP-PPM implementations could be taxing.
+This document defines a common test interface for implementations of the Distributed Aggregation Protocol for Privacy Preserving Measurement [DAP].
+This test interface facilitates interoperation tests between different participating DAP implementations.
+As DAP has four distinct protocol roles, (client, leader aggregator, helper aggregator, and collector) manual interoperation testing between all combinations of even a small number of DAP implementations could be taxing.
 The goal of this document's common test interface is to enable automation of these interoperation tests, so that different participating implementations can be exchanged for each other, and the same test suite can be re-run on different combinations of implementations.
 Simplifying interoperation testing will aid in identifying errors in implementations, identifying ambiguities in the protocol specification, and reducing regressions in implementations.

 Taking inspiration from QuicInteropRunner [SI2020], each participating implementation provides one or more container images adhering to a common